 Before we had kids, my husband dreamed of the day he could buy his son his first bow and take him into the woods.
 The universe had different plans: my husband and I were blessed with three girls.
 Our girls are little (7, 5 & 2), but they have been talking about shooting a bow with daddy for what seems like forever.
 So while the dream looks a little different, the end result is much the same.
 My husband enrolled our two oldest daughters in an archery class and is spending quality time sharing something he loves and is passionate about.
 The girls are learning safety, precision, and focus, but they are also having fun!

 Historically archery has been used as a method of hunting and combat.
-In Wisconsin archery is synonymous with fall and bowhunting for whitetail deer.
+And, in Wisconsin, it is synonymous with fall and bowhunting for whitetail deer.
 Coming from a family of hunters and having married someone who lives and breathes bowhunting, that is all I ever knew…until recently.
 Archery is much more than simply bowhunting.
-The sport of archery teaches focus, self-control and discipline.
-Archery does not discriminate based on gender, athletic skill or age.
+It teaches focus, self-control, and discipline.
+It does not discriminate based on gender, athletic skill or age.

 If your child is showing interest in archery, here are a few local places for youth lessons and leagues.

 2851 E Apple Creek Road | Appleton | (920) 733-9622

 ARCHERY 101 (AGES 8-16) Learn the basics of archery in this class including the ‘11 steps to becoming a successful archer.’
 The class follows the National Archery in the Schools Program guidelines and is taught by a NASP Certified Instructor.
 All equipment is provided.